Postgraduate MSc/PgDip

 Facilities

 The School of Health and Society is home to a dedicated suite of imaging facilities.
-During the scientific principles of hybrid imaging module, you will have access to the University’s CT scanner where you will be able to undertake practical workshops.
+During the scientific principles of hybrid imaging module, you will have access to the University’s CT scanner where you will be able to undertake a practical workshop.

 Employment and stats